Obstructive sleep apnoea | Mate hoto hau

 • a dry mouth or sore throat for no apparent reason

-• getting up 2 or 3 times a night to go to the toilet.
+• getting up several times a night to go to the toilet.

-Some of the symptoms of OSA are similar to other conditions, so it’s important to see your doctor to find out what is causing your symptoms.
+Some of the symptoms of OSA are similar to other conditions, so it’s important to see your healthcare provider to find out what's causing your symptoms.
+Your bedpartner may be able to confirm several of these signs.

-• lack of sleep is interfering with your ability to function normally during the day, eg, drowsy driving
+• lack of sleep is interfering with your ability to function normally during the day, eg, feeling drowsy when driving or struggling to stay awake during the day

 • you have early morning wakening, mood changes or feel under stress